 - Start and end every class with mindful listening and breathing.

 - Use mindful breathing if the class gets too loud.
-We pause, listen to a bell, and breathe.
+We pause, listen to a singing bowl, and breathe.

 - I often name the option of using mindfulness if one child is distracting others: I’ll tell the class to be mindful of their OWN work and bodies and thoughts.